deadlyvipers/dojo_rules/introduction.md

 Hi, my name is Rene.
+My favorite path is iOS and HTML/CSS/Javascript.